jeanc18rlos/dental-vip-cms/src/pages/en/specialties/prosthodontics/index.md

         areas where the hooks are located.
 It is also necessary to clean the prosthesis after each meal, using a soft bristle brush and toothpaste.
-We always recommend removing the denture to sleep, so that the oral support mucosa has an opportunity for revascularization and regeneration, essential biological phenomena to prevent the occurrence and recurrence of inflammatory, degenerative or infectious lesions.</p>\n"
+We always recommend removing the denture to sleep, so that the oral support mucosa has an opportunity for revascularization and regeneration; essential biological phenomena to prevent the occurrence and recurrence of inflammatory, degenerative or infectious lesions.</p>\n"
     - question: When should a "remove and put" denture be replaced?